gerpy/muos-artwork/games-scraping/scripts/README.md

 # Script to scrape multiple systems at once from Skycraper

+The Skyscraper CLI options are defined here : https://gemba.github.io/skyscraper/CLIHELP/.
+One may also use the `config.ini` file to setup how the program runs : https://gemba.github.io/skyscraper/CONFIGINI/

 ## Prerequisites

 The following examples are drawn from an Unbuntu virtual machine under Windows 11, with all the files on my `D:` drive